benjaminrobira/Meta_analysis_cognition_primates/README.md

 It includes:
 * The script for the analysis of the evolutionary history of brain in primates (data cleaning and merging; "DataCleaningMerging")
 * The script(s) for running the analysis on the cluster ("RunClusterX")
+* The script with all necessary functions to make RunClusterX work ("Function").
 * The scripts for extracting and plotting results from cluster run ("EvolutionaryHistoryResults")
 * The script for conducting the PGLS analysis to deepen results from contrasting competitive vs non-competitive scenarios ("PGLSdirectionSelection")
 * The script for running the diversification analysis ("DiversificationAnalysis")